AbhiAgarwal/phys.js/README.md

 Now for example, if you want to use the Mechanics library you're able to just call the functions with the input numbers:

-    phys.mechanics.forceMomentum(2, 3, 4, 5);
+    phys.mechanics.momentum(2, 3);

-If you're unsure of what the forceMomentum function does, you're able to use a tool built into the library that will allow you understand the function before using it:
+If you're unsure of what the momentum() function does, you're able to use a tool built into the library that will allow you understand the function before using it:

-    var output = phys.information.mechanics.forceMomentum();
+    var output = phys.information.mechanics.momentum();
     console.log(output);

 Calling this will give you access to information of the parameters, and inputs required for the specific function.
 (This could be used in conjunction with the docs as well.)